-The units facing 2nd Street will experience future unmitigated noise levels ranging up to 76.3 dBA CNEL at the building façade.
-The interior noise level analysis shows that the City of Corona 45 dBA CNEL with windows closed interior noise standards can be satisfied at all floors using standard construction and using upgraded windows with a minimum STC rating of 36 for all units facing 2nd Street.
-For units facing the interior, typical building construction will suffice since it will provide a Noise Reduction (NR) of approximately 12 dBA with "windows open" and a minimum 25 dBA noise reduction with "windows closed."
-(2) (3)
+The lots adjacent to 2nd Street will experience future unmitigated noise levels ranging up to 71.9 dBA CNEL at the first-floor building façade and 73.5 dBA CNEL at the second-floor building façade and 77.1 CNEL at the third-floor facade.
+The interior noise level analysis shows that the City of Corona 45 dBA CNEL with windows closed interior noise standards can be satisfied at first-floor location using standard construction and using upgraded windows with a minimum STC rating of 29 at first floor units facing 2nd Street, windows with a minimum STC rating of 30 - 31 for second floor units, and windows with a minimum STC rating of 31 - 35 for third-floor units, and.
+For units facing the interior and units facing Buena Vista Avenue typical building construction will suffice since it will provide a Noise Reduction (NR) of approximately 12 dBA with "windows open" and a minimum 25 dBA noise reduction with "windows closed."